darrellanderson/TI4-TTPG-TS/src/_how-to/outline/phase/agenda.md

 If you place the agenda card face down players do not see the agenda.

-When playing a rider right click it to assign the predicted outcome.
+After an outcome type is selected, you can right click a rider to assign the predicted outcome.
 The rider will appear next to that choice, players can click it to view the full card text.